kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_recommended_apps.md

 ## Organic maps

 An offline maps application.
 Prior to going on a hike, download the maps you need.
-From Trail Sense, you can also open a beacon with this app by selecting the "Maps" option on the beacon select screen.
+From Ocean Sense, you can also open a beacon with this app by selecting the "Maps" option on the beacon select screen.

 [Download](market://details?id=app.organicmaps)

 ## OsmAnd~

 An offline maps application.
 Prior to going on a hike, download the maps you need.
-From Trail Sense, you can also open a beacon with this app by selecting the "Maps" option on the beacon select screen.
+From Ocean Sense, you can also open a beacon with this app by selecting the "Maps" option on the beacon select screen.
 This app is free via F-Droid.

 [Download](market://details?id=net.osmand.plus)